lzanott2/e3Challenge/README.txt

 Install Project Only
 ---------------------

-If you already have Drupal 8 installed, go to:
+If you already have Drupal 8 installed, you will need to download and install the "bootstrap" theme, that I had customized, and then download and install the "lori" theme.

+Go to:

+    lori-drupal-8.4.3  >  themes  >  bootstrap

+Zip this "bootstrap" folder.
+Then go to:

     lori-drupal-8.4.3  >  themes  >  lori

-Zip the "lori" folder.
-Then go the "Appearances" page in Drupal 8.
-Install a new theme, then upload the "lori.zip" file.
-You need to then install and make the "lori" theme the default theme.
+And also zip the "lori" folder.
+Then go the "Appearances" page in Drupal 8 and select install a new theme.
+Upload and install the "bootstrap.zip" file and then do the same for the "lori.zip" file.
+"You need to make the "lori" theme the default theme.)
 Then go to:

     lori-drupal-8.4.3  >  sites  >  default  >  files

 And paste those files into your "files" folder in Drupal 8.